-During WWII, a Russian immigrant Wildcatter discovers a 100
+During WWII, a Ukrainian immigrant Wildcatter discovers a 100

 Million dollar ocean of oil in Oklahoma, but his newfound fortune puts him square in the sights of a BLACK WIDOW intent on luring him into her web of death.
 Assaph Guthoff descended from nobility in the Baron von Gutoff lineage.
 According to legend, the Gutoffs were Volga Germans who came to what is now known as the Ukraine to fight the

 Mongols in the 11th century.
 They had a fighting spirit throughout the centuries, becoming Barons of the countryside, ending up in Zhitomer, Ukraine, where Assaph was born on